Wednesday, June 17, 2020

 2. The Newsroom - It only lasted three seasons and 25 episodes, but the cheeky writing and real-life drama make you want to watch shows over and over.
 The characters are more deep and compelling than in any show in history, in my opinion.
 Best Character: Will McAvoy, Jeff Daniels.

-1. Curb Your Enthusiasm - Trouble does not find Larry David through the first 10 hilarious seasons of Curb, his character finds it in every episode.
+1. Curb Your Enthusiasm - Trouble does not find Larry David through 12 hilarious seasons of Curb, his character seems to seek it in every episode.
 The show tackles subjects that sometimes make you cringe, but also make you laugh uncontrollably.
 Best Character: Leon Black, J.B.
 Smoove.